ptr727/PlexCleaner/README.md

 ### Docker

-- Docker builds are published on [Docker Hub](https://hub.docker.com/u/ptr727/plexcleaner), and updated weekly.
+- Docker builds are published on [Docker Hub](https://hub.docker.com/u/ptr727/plexcleaner) and [GitHub Container Registry](https://github.com/ptr727/PlexCleaner/pkgs/container/plexcleaner).
+- Docker builds are updated weekly.
 - The container has all the prerequisite 3rd party tools pre-installed.
 - Map your host volumes, and make sure the user has permission to access and modify media files.
 - The container is intended to be used in interactive mode, for long running operations run in a `screen` session.